 The District also faces financial and staffing challenges in maintaining the Marina.
 According to the District, the Marina's fee-based income was not sustainable to fund operations.
-Currently, the Marina and all the other related facilities are non-operational due to water levels, and there is no district staff to operate and maintain.
+Currently, the Marina and all the other related facilities are non-operational due to water levels.
+There is also no district staff to operate and maintain the facilities.

 Historically, the District has had to supplement the Marina's operations with wastewater funds in the past.
 The District's rent for the land the Marina occupies is \$671 per year, payable to the State Lands Commission.
 According to the District, it has four years left on the current lease but only has the funds to cover a year of rent.

-SCSD is in the process of determining the future of the Marina given the significant financing challenges.
+SCSD is determining the Marina's future given the significant financing challenges.